Singapore Government Logo

 Fruit The fruit is a spiny, round seedpod that turns from green to brown at maturity, measuring about 5 cm in diameter.
 The fruit opens to expose many flat seeds.

-Similar This species is similar to Allamanda cathartica var. hendersonii, but it has a shrub-like growth form instead of a vining growth form and its flowers are half the size of the latter.
+Similar This species is similar to Allamanda cathartica var. hendersonii, but it has a shrub-like growth form instead of a vining growth form, and its flowers are half the size of the latter.

 Taxonomy The historical spelling of Allamanda oenotheraefolia has been corrected to Allamanda oenotherifolia.

 Etymology The genus Allamanda is named after Jean Allamand, an 18th century Dutch naturalist who is a specialist in the flora of Brazil.
-The specific epithet oenotheraefolia comes from Oenothera which is a group of plants collectively known as evening primrose, and folium meaning leaf, which refers to the similarity of Allamanda foliage to the evening primrose.
+The specific epithet oenotherifolia comes from Oenothera which is a group of plants collectively known as evening primrose, and folium meaning leaf, which refers to the similarity of Allamanda foliage to the evening primrose.

 Landscaping Features

-Desirable Plant Features Ornamental Flowers, Ornamental Fruits
+Desirable Plant Features Ornamental Flowers, Ornamental Foliage, Ornamental Fruits

 Landscape Uses Parks & Gardens, Small Gardens, Hedge / Screening, Focal Plant, Container Planting, Suitable for Bonsai